 Cumulative layout shift (CLS) - this metric measures visual stability. in other words, it measures how much the content shifts as the page loads making it hard to read or view the content.

 The main points about website speed audits are: there is lab data and field data.
-Where lab data is a simulated environment and field data is realtime user experience.
+Lab data is a simulated environment and field data is realtime user experience.
 To run Lighthouse to see field data, you need the host machine to have as much processing power as possible.
 The lab data from PSI is ok for basic guidance and debugging purposes.

-If you'd like to know more about our website speed audits, or how we can design and build a Shopify or Shopify Plus store for your ecommerce business, drop us a line!
+If you'd like to know more about our Shopify website speed audits, or how we can design and build a Shopify or Shopify Plus store for your ecommerce business, drop us a line!